The 22 Very Best Day Trips You Can Possibly Take In Kansas

 If you are looking for spontaneous day trips in Kansas this list is a good place to start.
 Have you been to any or all of these places yet?
 Tell us all about the best day trips in Kansas you have discovered!
 We love hearing from you.

 More to Explore

 Best Day Trips in Kansas Near Me

 Where are some must-visit places in Kansas?

 People don’t give Kansas enough credit.
 Like everywhere else, Kansas is a state with interesting history, vibrant landscapes, and so much more to offer visitors than just being “flat”, as it’s often called.
 Some must-visit places in Kansas that we love include gems like the epic Kansas Cosmosphere and Space Center, in Hutchison, which is an incredible look at the cosmos and heavens above from a scientific perspective.
 We also love a lot of Kansas’s amazing natural wonders, like Little Jerusalem Badlands State Park and just about all of our incredible waterfalls.
-Really, any of Kansas’s 28 breathtaking state parks is worthy of a day trip all its own.
+Really, any of Kansas’s 28 breathtaking state parks are worthy of a day trip all its own.
 You’ll learn to see Kansas in a totally different way, and you’ll fall in love with its beautiful landscapes, geology, and natural history.
 Oh, and while you’re here, you definitely can’t pass up some good old-fashioned Kansas City barbecue.
 Good luck choosing – there are hundreds of must-visit spots around.
 For a more complete list of our favorites, take a look at this article!

 Where are some interesting historic places in Kansas?